March 18, 2025

 2. Potatoes

-Both nasturtiums and potatoes are susceptible to similar pests and diseases.
-When grown together, you’re essentially creating a pest buffet.
-Also, potato plants need hilling (adding soil around the stems), which can bury nasturtium seedlings or developing plants.
+Both nasturtiums and potatoes get similar pests and diseases.
+If you grow them together you’re going to get a lot pests.
+Also potato plants need hilling (which is where you add soil around the stems), which can bury nasturtium seedlings or young plants.

 3. Brassicas (Cabbage, Broccoli, Cauliflower)